ericallam/dynamodb-spec-generator/README.md

 ### Query Employee Details by Employee Name

-Perform a [Query](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#query-property "Query") against the Gsi1 index with a `begins_with(#Data, :Data)` condition on the sort key:
+Perform a [DocumentClient.query](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#query-property "DocumentClient.query") against the Gsi1 index with a `begins_with(#Data, :Data)` condition on the sort key:

 ```json
 {